 Virginia Charles Prince and Transvestia Magazine

-During Arnold’s time at UCSF Medical Center, he was able to attend a case presentation about a transvestite, Louise Lawrence.
-This exposure to Lawrence was an important moment for Arnold.
+During Prince’s time at UCSF Medical Center, she was able to attend a case presentation about a transvestite, Louise Lawrence.
 Up until this point, Arnold had no connection or had ever met any other crossdressing individual.
-He later requested to meet Lawrence personally and it was through their encounter that “Virginia Price” was born because Arnold wanted to introduced himself with a feminine name.
+She later requested to meet Lawrence personally and it was through their encounter that “Virginia Prince” was born, with Prince choosing to introduce herself with a feminine name from that point on.
 Following the meeting, he continued to keep close ties with Lawrence who acted as a transvestite communication network of sorts.
-Later, Lawrence chose to live full-time as a woman without transitioning surgically and this became another reason Arnold treated Lawrence as a role model and saw her with great respect.

 This was an important distinction that Prince kept when she founded the first transvestite organization in history, The Foundation for Full Personality Expression (FPE) which later became Tri Ess, the Society for a Second Self, in 1976.
 It was an organization exclusively for male heterosexual crossdressers, which became a source of controversy later on because people wanted to expand to further support transsexuals, homosexuals, and others.
 Despite objections to the organization’s exclusiveness, Tri Ess had a significant impact on the community because it was the first time an organization successfully brought together transvestites and created a sense of community and safety.
-The original Los Angeles support group was assigned the name of the Alpha Chapter and soon it grew to be a national organization that spread chapters throughout the nation including the Beta Chapter and Gamma Chapter.
-After gaining recognition as the leader for the organization, Prince was recruited to help organize many other groups including the Beaumont Society in England, FPE of Northern Europe (Norway, Sweden, Denmark, and Finland), and Tri Ess in Canada.
+The original Los Angeles support group was assigned the name Alpha Chapter and soon grew to be a national organization that branched into multiple chapters throughout the nation, including the Beta Chapter and Gamma Chapter.
+After gaining recognition as the leader of the organization, Prince was recruited to help organize many other groups including the Beaumont Society in England, FPE of Northern Europe (Norway, Sweden, Denmark, and Finland), and Tri Ess in Canada.

 In 1960, Prince began publishing Transvestia Magazine.
 This magazine acted as a networking and communication outlet for many transvestites across the nation and all over the world.
 In a time when transvestites were persecuted and marginalized, subscribers to the magazine were able to feel connected in their experiences and not alone.
 They could not only reach out to Virginia and the editors about their concerns, but also communicate with each other through ads placed in the magazine.
 In the section called “Virgin Views,” Virginia wrote extensively and to great detail the entire process of her transition and other stories that might be of help to others going through the same transition as herself.
 Transvestia Magazine also included ways in which crossdressers around the world could organize and come together to create a safe space.